ridatadiscoverycenter/erddap-docker/README.md

 to `http://localhost:8080` instead of `https://pricaimcit.services.brown.edu`.

-To run ERDDAP with real data locally, you'll need to grab the data from `pricaimcit.services.brown.edu:/isilon_erddap/buoy_data` and put it in a folder called `buoy_data` in the root of this project.
+To run ERDDAP with real data locally, you'll need to grab the data from `pricaimcit.services.brown.edu:/isilon_erddap/erddap_data` and put it in a folder called `isilon_erddap` in the root of this project.

 ## Running Locally